When you need help, count on us

 West Virginia attorneys who fight for workers

 You take your job seriously.
 You work hard.
 You're proud of everything you do on the job.
 That's why it's so frustrating when something happens to you without warning at work.
 Suddenly, you could be out of a job and not even know why.

-Maybe you were fired at work for no good reason.
+Maybe you were fired for no good reason.
 Perhaps your employer violated your rights by not fairly paying you for the time you worked.
-Or, you might have been sexually harassed or discriminated against because of your race, religion or some other reason that was in violation of state or federal laws.
+Or maybe you were sexually harassed or discriminated against because of your race, religion or some other reason in violation of state or federal laws.